pbiggar/buggery/introduction.md

 At the command line, use it by running:

-    bugger
     bugger quick

-The first runs the 'Default' task, which runs the 'compile', 'test' and 'bench' subtasks.
-The second runs the 'Quick' task, which runs the 'compile' and 'test' tasks.
+This runs the 'Quick' task, which runs the 'compile' and 'test' tasks.